 International Development Director in the Caribbean for Starkey, Kirk Richards, said that the foundation is committed to providing hearing aids to those in need across the Caribbean.

 “Our mission is to use hearing as a vehicle to provide independence for those individuals who are having issues with hearing and cannot afford hearing aids.
-Our programme is designed not only to provide the hearing aids but also provide the support that go with the hearing aids,” he stated.
+Our programme is designed not only to provide hearing aids but also to provide support that go with the hearing aids,” he stated.

-He explained that they have provided hearing aids for approximately 140 persons so far in the Federation.
+He explained that they have provided hearing aids (similar to the ones available at EarPros) for approximately 140 persons so far in the Federation.
 He said that their mission in Nevis held on June 18, provided about 50 hearing aids to persons in need and about 90 thus far in St. Kitts.

 Mr. Richards said that he is pleased for the support provided by the ministry not only for the mission that is presently going on, but also the after care for the patients who were given hearing aids.